vaadin/platform/scripts/generator/templates/template-release-notes.md

 ## New and Noteworthy

-- Improved high level API for vaadin-charts with 6.1
-- vaadin-confirm-dialog (new component)
-- vaadin-cookie-consent (new component)
-- Gradle plugin for Flow projects
+- Multiplatform runtime for running Framework 7 or 8 applications inside the platform (V10+).
-- Gradle project support for Designer
+- New Material theme for all components

 ## Included Projects and Change Log
 The Vaadin platform includes the following projects.
 Release notes with detailed change logs for each project are linked below.